OctopusDeploy/docs/docs/infrastructure/windows-targets/index.md

 1. Choose or create at least one target role for the deployment target (learn about [target roles](/docs/infrastructure/target-roles/index.md)).
 1. Click save.

-Your deployment target is configured, next you need to preform a [health check and Update Calamari](/docs/infrastructure/windows-targets/index.md#health-check-and-upgrade-calamari).
+Your deployment target is configured, next you need to preform a [health check and update Calamari](/docs/infrastructure/windows-targets/index.md#health-check-and-upgrade-calamari).

 If the Tentacle isn't connecting, try the steps on the [troubleshooting page](/docs/infrastructure/windows-targets/troubleshoot-listening-tentacles.md).

-#### Update your Tentacle Firewall
+### Update your Tentacle Firewall

 To allow your Octopus Deploy server to connect to the Tentacle, you'll need to allow access to TCP port **10933** on the Tentacle (or the port you selected during the installation wizard).